I may receive commissions when you click links and make purchases. View details here.

 These day trips from CT are packed with exciting activities, cultural finds, good eats, and plenty to see and do.
 Enjoy museums, whale watching, sailing, swimming, bike riding, clam bakes, and much more during a summer day trip from CT.

-I’ve divided this post up into three sections, Day Trips in Connecticut, Day Trips in Massachusetts, and Day Trips in Rhode Island.
+I’ve divided this post up into four sections, Day Trips in Connecticut, Day Trips in Massachusetts, Day Trips in Rhode Island and trips to Maine.
 Use the drop-down table of contents to easily jump to a section if you already know the area you want to visit.

 Long Island Sound